-Once the appeal is filed, it will be preliminarily reviewed by the Associate Dean of Academic Affairs and he/she might schedule an appointment with the appealing student.
-The Associate Dean will then convene the SAP Appeal Committee to consider the request and render a decision about the student's ability to subsequently enroll.
+Once the appeal is filed, it will be preliminarily reviewed by the Dean of Students who may schedule an appointment with the appealing student.
+The Dean will then convene the SAP Appeal Committee to consider the request and render a decision about the student's ability to subsequently enroll.
 A member of the SAP Appeal Committee will contact the student with the committee's decision and any necessary actions that the student will need to take prior to matriculating.
 If a student's appeal is accepted, that student's academic status will be changed to Probation.
 Students on probation should promptly appeal to the Director of Financial Aid for financial aid eligibility.